TehBrian/BuildersUtilities/README.md

 more of a pain, but it's still pretty simple.

-Unless you have a good reason to build the plugin yourself, I'd recommend downloading the pre-built .jar files, it's just easier.
-But hey, you do you.
+Unless you have a good reason to build the plugin yourself, I'd recommend downloading the pre-built .jar files.
+It's just easier, but hey, you do you.

-Unfortunately NMS was required in the plugin because of the fact that we used custom player heads.
-This just means we have to take a minor detour and use BuildTools as well.
+Unfortunately NMS was required in the plugin, due to the fact that we used custom player heads.
+This means that we have to take a minor detour and use BuildTools as well.

 1. Make sure you have git and maven installed.
 2. Install and run BuildTools for 1.15.2: https://www.spigotmc.org/wiki/buildtools/,
 this should install CraftBukkit to your local maven repository.
+(**SIDENOTE**: Ever since 1.15, you have to use the flag `--compile craftbukkit` in order to compile CraftBukkit.
+Make sure you use that flag!)
 3. Open up your Terminal of choice and navigate to some nice directory, like your desktop.
 4. Clone this git repository by doing `git clone https://github.com/ItsTehBrian/BuildersUtilities.git`.